kiran123-eng/tech_home_analyst-project/README.md

 ### 4. **Project Documentation**

 - `Case Study.docx` - Business problem, objectives, and expected outcomes.
-- `How This Shows Advanced Skills.docx` - Explanation of how the project showcases data science and BI expertise.

 ### 5. **Code & Scripts**

 - `web.py` - Python script, possibly for web-based deployment.